Werner Voss: Early life and entry into military service

 Werner Voss was born in Krefeld, Germany, on 13 April 1897.
 His mother, Johanna Mathilde Pastor Voss, was a pious homemaker who raised her children in the Evangelical Lutheran faith.
 His father Maxmilian owned a dye factory.
 Werner was soon followed by two brothers; Maxmilian Jr. was born in 1898, and Otto on 22 April 1901.
 An unusual feature of the Voss household was the presence of two first cousins, Margaret and Katherine.
 The elder Vosses longed for daughters, so they virtually (if not formally) adopted their nieces.
 The two nieces were commonly referred to within the family as "daughters" and "sisters".

 The Voss family home at 75 Blumenthalstrasse was a comfortable two-story house with surrounding grounds.
 Young Werner was expected to carry on the family trade as he grew into his heritage.
 However, even before World War I burgeoned, he was already drawn towards patriotic service.
 When he finished his schooling at Krefeld's Moltke Gymnasium, he joined the Krefeld Militia.
-In April 1914, disregarding conscription laws, underaged Werner Voss joined Ersatz Eskadron 2.
+In April 1914, disregarding conscription laws, the underage Werner Voss joined Ersatz Eskadron 2.
 His parents gave him a 300 cc (18.3 cid) Vee-twin Wanderer motorcycle for his 17th birthday.
 He received his "Certificate of Graduation" as a motorcyclist on 2 August 1914.
 After Germany entered World War I, he spent August and September 1914 as a civilian volunteer driver for the German military.
 The Militia Ersatz Eskadron 2 had been set up to feed recruits to Westphalia's 11th Hussar Regiment.
 On 16 November 1914, Werner Voss became one of those recruits despite still being only 17 years old.
 On 30 November, the hussar regiment was ordered to combat duty on the Eastern Front.

 Military service

 From cavalry to the clouds

 Voss was proficient in his military duties on the Eastern Front.
 He was promoted to Gefreiter on 27 January 1915, and raised to Unteroffizier, when barely 18 years of age, on 18 May 1915.
 His service earned him the Iron Cross 2nd Class.
-He reported to begin officer's training at Camp Beckstadt on 3 June 1915.
+Voss reported to begin officer's training at Camp Beckstadt on 3 June 1915.
 There he was classified as a reservist because of his flat feet and weak ankles.
 He graduated on 26 July 1915.

 Voss transferred to the Luftstreitkräfte (German Air Service) on 1 August 1915, joining Fliegerersatz-Abteilung 7 (Training Detachment 7) in Cologne.
 On 1 September, he began learning to fly at Egelsberg airfield in his hometown of Krefeld.
 A gifted natural pilot, Voss flew his first solo flight on 28 September.
 He was retained as an instructor at the training school after he graduated on 12 February 1916.
 On 2 March, as part of his progress towards becoming an officer, he was promoted to Vizefeldwebel (a senior noncommissioned officer).
 He was the youngest flight instructor in German service.